frozsgy/ceng453-project/server/README.md

 ## Swagger

-The API Documentation through Swagger can be accessed while the application is running at the following URL: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
+The Swagger API Documentation can be accessed at [docs/swagger-api-docs.json](docs/swagger-api-docs.json).
+Also while the application is running, the API Documentation through Swagger can be accessed at the following URL: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).

 ## JavaDoc